-Lithium market development work is now being led by Business Development Consultant, Phil Chataigneau who began work with the Company in January, 2020.
+Lithium market development work is now being led by Business Development Consultant, Phil Chataigneau, who began work with the Company in January, 2020.
 Recent efforts have been focused mainly on high strength lithium glass-ceramics where a number of new market opportunities have been identified in aerospace technology.
-Efforts to produce petalite product samples for customer evaluation continue with strong interest from customers in Asia.
-Although recent reported global lithium prices remain soft, all lithium market forecasts continue to predict steady growth in demand driven mainly by the battery market with supply shortages expected with the next 2-3 years.
+Production of petalite product samples for customer evaluation continues with strong interest from customers in Asia.
+Although recent reported global lithium prices remain soft, all lithium market forecasts continue to predict steady growth in demand driven mainly by the battery market with supply shortages expected within the next 2-3 years.
+The Company is also revisiting the potential to produce a lithium hydroxide battery product, as outlined in Avalon's 2016 Preliminary Economic Assessment, because of the new interest in establishing critical minerals supply chains in Ontario, particularly lithium battery materials.
+The Company is now reviewing potential sites for such a facility in northwestern Ontario.

 With demand for lithium growing rapidly and few advanced lithium projects ready to commence production, the Company remains well-positioned to bring a new supply of high-purity lithium minerals to the market to serve priority customers, once project financing and all required permits are in place.
 While project permitting has been progressing slowly, the Ontario government now recognizes that changes need to be made to the existing regulatory regime to allow new critical minerals projects, including lithium, to be developed in Ontario.
-These changes could be implemented in 2020.
+There is also growing interest in the Federal government to encourage development of critical minerals supply chains for clean technology in Canada, particularly in the context of supporting economic recovery post-COVID-19.